-There are many ways to finance more than four properties as an investor even though banks may tell you it is impossible.
-There are ways to get loans on 10, 20 or even 100 properties.
-There are traditional banks that will finance more than four properties and portfolio lenders who will lend on many more than four properties if you know where to look.
+Getting a loan on one or two rentals is not difficult if you have good credit and a decent job.
+However, many banks will tell you it is impossible to get more than four loans.
+The fact is there are many ways to get loans on multiple rentals, but the big banks don’t like to do it.
+There are ways to get loans on 10, 20, or even 100 properties.
+There are traditional banks that will finance more than four properties and portfolio lenders that will lend on multiple properties if you know where to look.
 There are even national lenders that specialize in rental property loans who prefer to lend on huge packages of rentals.
-When you hear a bank tell you it is impossible to get more than four mortgages, they are only talking about their bank.
+When you hear a bank tell you it is impossible to get a loan on more than four properties, they are only talking about their bank.
 Don’t give up hope!

 I think long-term rental properties are one of the best investments.
 Part of my retirement strategy is buying as many long-term rental properties as I can.
 The problem with buying many properties is most lenders don’t like lending to an investor who already has four mortgages.
-Most big banks will tell you it is impossible for them to give a fifth mortgage to anyone.
-There is a way to get a loan on your fifth, sixth or twenty-fifth property, the trick is to find willing banks and if possible, a portfolio lender.
-I have 20 long-term rentals, with loans on all of them!
+Most big banks will tell you it is impossible for them to give the fifth mortgage to anyone.
+The big banks have strict policies about loaning to investors because their primary business is lending to owner-occupied buyers.
+There is no law that says they cannot give investors more loans, it is simply the bank’s policies.

 It is possible to finance more than four properties with a traditional bank.
 Technically Fannie Mae guidelines say investors should be able to get a loan for up to 10 properties.
 Even with these guidelines in place, many lenders still won’t finance more than four properties because it is too risky for their investors.
 If you are diligent and make enough calls you should be able to find a lender who will loan up to ten properties.
 If you want to try an easier route, call a mortgage broker who can help you find a lender who can get it done.
 These are the requirements for most lenders that will finance from four to ten properties.